xjiang-hnu/Geo-gnn/README.md

-# Geo-gnn
+# Geo-GNN

-Geometry-enhanced graph neural network for glassy dynamics prediction
+Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure

-Coming soon...

-The code will be available once the paper is published.